Shape the Regional Growth Strategy

 where are the ranchers in abbotsford?

-by marion, over 2 years ago
+by marion, about 3 years ago

 we currently are in our early 60's and live in a very large 3 story home on a very large city lot. it had served us well while our children were young. we have been looking for a rancher or single family home - not in a strata - for at least 5 years. chilliwack is full of the right type of homes, but our grown children live here and our home is abbotsford. stratas have many appropriate homes, but the roads are so narrow that i question the safety of an ambulance or fire truck navigating it's way to...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Country life on Facebook Share Country life on Twitter Share Country life on Linkedin Email Country life link

 Country life

-by Sonogirl , over 2 years ago
+by Sonogirl , about 3 years ago

 I moved to chilliwack from Coquitlam in the early 80’s. the idea of a quiet country life is what drew me here.
 I’ve worked in healthcare my whole career.
 I’ve seen chilliwack change from a beautiful country town to an extension of Vancouver.
 It is no longer the gem it once was.
 Safety has become a prime concern and crime has spiked.